Pelmeshek1706/crunchbase_analysis/README.md

-# Analyze companies from Bruitan
+# Analyze companies from UK
 #### made by [@pelmeshek1706](https://telegram.me/pelmeshek1706)

 In this task I needed to build a simple model to explain the total funding raised by one or more variables.